 We are on track to attain Inventory of Hazardous Materials (IHM) certification on all our ships by the end of this year, ensuring that our control of hazardous materials on ships complies with the Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships.

 We are fortunate to have an outstanding team of people who provide world-class expertise and professionalism right across our business.
 All share sensible values and are dedicated to delivering excellent service.
 Thanks in particular to our in-house fleet management operations, we are well prepared to meet the challenges of new environmental and other maritime regulations.

 This CSR Report

+The focus of these pages is on how we tackle our responsibilities towards the safety and wellbeing of our staff, ethical business practice, the environment and the communities in which we operate.
 As a large player in our sector with an ambitious vision for the future, we recognise our responsibilities in these areas which have a bearing on the long-term sustainability of our business.